openrport/openrport/docs/no02-api-auth.md

 }
 ```
 The secret key will be stored in the users' database for the current user and can only be used with the combination with his login.
 Please note that you can generate a secret key only once when no other key was generated before.
-If you loose it, you have following options:
+If you loose it, you have the following options:

 - if you have a working Administrator account, you can delete totP secret of any user including yourself
 - if you have database access, you can erase value of `totp_secret` column in the `users` table of the corresponding user e.g.: